JudgeGroovyman/JudgeGroovyman.github.io/VirtualReality.md

 	- Many people have it to some degree (some dont even notice, like I used to get an apparently random headache and later realized that it was probably some level of VR motion sickness) but
 	- Solving it: for most of those people playing something that makes them sick for 1-5 minutes per day every day will feel much less motion sick in a week or two.
 In my wifes case this worked in about 1 week where at first she couldn't even watch me play Snake Pass on a monitor from 6ft away but a week later she was sliding around quickly for literally hours on end in VR.  this would likely work for people who get motion sickness on boats but in that case once you're experiencing the motionsickness on a boat its too late to get off any time soona nd you are subject to that same motion for the next 20min while you get back to land.
 In VR you can just pull the helmet off, which brings me to my next point,
 	- How not to solve it: Playing through your sickness isn't a good way to solve motion sickness.
 During this training phase don't overdo it, pull off the helmet at the first sign of any discomfort or sickness or headache or after 5 minutes is up for the first few days.
 After the first few days experiment with more than 5 min.
 If you stop playing VR and then come back to it a month later you may have to break yourself back in over the course of a few days to get used to it again.
-	2. Gatekeeping VR is small minded.
+2. Gatekeeping VR.
 Motion Controls and roomscale are required to experience 'true VR' and if you arent doing 'true VR' then VR is a waste of money.
 "VR isn't primarily about the motion controls, it's about feeling like you exist in a fictional game world." - Stereo3DProductions https://www.youtube.com/watch?v=1pf7T9txKsM
+	Gatekeeping VR is small minded
 	Virtual Reality devices aren't perfect Ready Player One level immersion yet and it will be a long time before we see anything like that mainstream.
 Virtual Reality devices today are amazing tools that give you options for an enormous variety of immersive and entertaining and thrilling and chill experiences.
 If you gatekeep yourself by deciding in advance what is and isn't true VR before you try things then you are hampering your experiences.
 If what you want is motion controls, thats great, and I love them, but I dont always love them, sometimes I love the relaxing compact and unobtrusive nature of using a keyboard and mouse or gamepad control scheme and there are tons of VR experiences for which this is a great option if not the best option.
 Gatekeeping someone elses experiences by saying its not true VR if it doesn't have motion controls gets under my skin because is limiting the breadth interested members in our community and attempting to limit the enjoyment and degree to which those in the community can leverage their devices to have peak experiences.
 Besides gatekeeping VR based on motion controls isnt accurate since even with motion controls what we have today is not true VR (think the Matrix).
 Motion controls are more VR than a gamepad, but they are not always more immersive and they are not always the most applicable or best control scheme.
 Its only immersive if it doesn't get in your way so for someone used to a gamepad or keyboard and mouse who wants to have that experience but feel like they are in a 3d world then even a little bit of 6dof head tracking is instantly and deeply immersive, and if the control scheme is second nature then theres nothing to take you out of that immersive world.
 If you're not used to using keyboard and mouse or gamepad then motion controls are a great place to start since you already know how to move your arms around so many in game motions are instantly second nature.
 You can't replace motion controls with a gamepad, nor can you entirely replace the benefits of a gamepad (small size, long play comfort, ease, posture posture required, precision for some games), or a keyboard and mouse (many of the same advantages as the gamepad but with even more precision and more options (keys)), with motion controls.
 I love motion controls.
 I also love keyboard and mouse.
 I also love gamepads.
 They're different and they're all great.
 3. Gatekeeping VR based on locomotion technique.
 Many of the same arguments about gatekeeping from the other answer apply here, but this one is even smaller minded.
 If you prefer natural locomotion thats fine.
 I agree that most expereinces should have natural and teleportation options and I completely understand if you dont want to use teleportation.
 Perhaps it makes it less immersive, or for whatever reason you dont like it, but its vain (and inaccurate) to imagine that what you think is right is anything more than your personal preference even if you have asked around and the people around you seem to agree.
 Its not helping welcome new people into our community to have great experiences and its dulling the experiences of some people within the community by making them second guess whether their preference is really best and none of this is helpful.

+# 3D #
+Why Stereoscopic 3D is cool.
+3D SBS is amazing for making your games more immersive and interesting.
+	(Thoughts on 3D Parallax like Shovel Knight 3DS.)
+If your eye and brain get the instant advantage of never having to pick out what is in the foreground and the background the game becomes something new.
+You get to enjoy the background as being BACKGROUND and effectively never interfering with your foreground gameplay.
+You get to observe the backgrounds and they draw you into the game world, they make a 2D game have depth and therefore become more real and more like a reality.
+They make the 2D worlds of your childhood or your past become more real.
+All of a sudden you have a portal into the depth of a world instead of a bunch of pictures of a world.
+You feel like you could reach inside that world, you feel like you could manipulate things inside of that world, and with your controller in hand, as it becomes second nature (which for many retro players it already will be) it becomes possible to manipulate things in the foreground of that 3D world using your character as a proxy.
+If you've played the game before it adds a feeling of depth and novelty to each screen as you traverse the world.
+It makes it into a remix of the content you have experience before and lets you experience it again with the addition of a new dimension.
+	- Map: Believe it or not the extra depth and understanding of where you are in a 3D space instead of just a 2D space helps my brain and imagination more easily map out where I am and construct a 3D imaginative map out of the world (even if the only action is on the 2D plane).
+	- Focus: It takes extraneous information about the setting and the world (the background layers) away from the world leaving only what is important (the foreground platforms, enemies, powerups, etc.  This comfort with the world comes with time even in a 2D setting but comes instantly in a 3D parallax setting.
+It lets you relax in a subtle subliminal way you can't imagine until you try it and search for it with your feelings, knowing that you dont have to worry about 90% of the visual information entering your eyes. but you don't have to think about it or mentally filter it out, your brain knows: its not on the player layer so it can't hurt me.
+Then if something shoots from the background to the foreground its a fun surprise

 # History of Virtual Reality #